IgorLuka1976/ExportMssqlDataToPostgres/README.md

 # MssqlTransactToPostgres
-Receive data from MSSQL to Postgres
+Export data from MSSQL to Postgres